-Due to special rules, some taxpayers who claim the tax credits such as the earned income tax credit (EITC) or the additional child tax credit (ACTC) may experience additional delays because their refunds will be held until Feb.
-27. If the IRS determines that your tax return needs further review, you should also expect to wait longer for your refund.
+Due to special rules, some taxpayers who claim the tax credits such as the earned income tax credit (EITC) or the additional child tax credit (ACTC) may experience additional delays because their refunds will be held.
+If the IRS determines that your tax return needs further review, you should also expect to wait longer for your refund.

 The IRS estimates that refunds for returns with errors or that require special handling may take up to four months.
 The IRS requires special handling for tax returns that claim the Recovery Rebate Credit or the EITC or ACTC incorrectly.
 The IRS may also delay a return if it suspects identity theft or fraud.

 When you receive a letter from the IRS seeking more information or to verify your tax return, respond promptly.
 If you delay, your refund will take longer to process.

 So far, we have discussed federal tax refunds.
 Each state approaches tax refunds in its own way, as you might expect.

 If you filed your state tax return electronically, you will generally receive your refund within 30 days.
 The processing time for a paper tax return can take up to 12 weeks or longer.

 You can check the status of your refund by contacting your state tax agency or visiting the Department of Revenue website.